Tylian/XKit/XKit.interface.md

 ## Adding buttons

-### XKit.interface.create_control_button(class_name, icon, text, func)
+### XKit.interface.create_control_button(class_name, icon, text, func, ok_icon)
 Called once to "create" a button.
 Pick a class_name that is unique, supply a base64-encoded image, and a text for the button and the function to be called when the user clicks on it.
-You must call this first before adding buttons to posts.
+You must call this first before adding buttons to posts. "ok_icon" should be a green version of the icon, to be used with **completed_control_button** function.

 	XKit.interface.create_control_button("xkit-quick-tags", this.button_icon, "Quick Tags!", function() {
 			alert("hello world!");